Barclays International Transfer: Fees and Exchange Rates 2024

 International payment typeBarclays transfer fee

-Send an international payment by phone or in a branch (Non-SEPA) 25 GBP + any relevant exchange rate markups and third party charges
+Send an international payment by phone or in a branch (Non-SEPA)25 GBP for most payments + exchange rate markups and third party charges You may be able to choose to pay an additional 6 GBP to cover third party costs

 Barclays exchange rate

-Although the Barclays website shows live mid-market exchange rates[6], these aren’t the rates offered to most customers making international transfers.
-Instead, a magin - an extra fee - is added to the mid-market rate to calculate the customer exchange rate.
-Here’s how Barclays explains their international transfer exchange rate:
+Although the Barclays website shows live mid-market exchange rates, these aren’t the rates offered to most customers making international transfers.
+Instead, a margin - an extra fee - is added to the mid-market rate to calculate the customer exchange rate.

 How long does a Barclays international money transfer take?